 Click on the Database menu and click on the Create New button.
 Select a name for your database and press "Go!".
 Note that you also can create a new database as a copy of another.
 You will need a valid Snapp key to do this (more about this feature here)

 Your database now has a unique URL as it's main access point.

-When the new database is created it will appear in the database overview list.
-This list shows you the databases you have created.
-It will also show the databases that you have access to by invitation from someone else.
+When the new database is created it will appear in the database overview list (the first page you meet after logging in).
+This list shows both your databases and the databases others have invited you to.

-A restdb.io database application is defined by its Collections and the connections between them.
+A restdb.io database application is defined by its Collections and the relations between them.
 A Collection is similar to a database-table or a spreadsheet.
 We use it to represent classes of information, e.g. Customer, Contact, Product and so on.
-To add a new Collection, activate "developer mode" in the top right corner, then click on the "Add Collection +" button.
+To add a new Collection, click on the "Add Collection +" button.